Himalayan Yoga Academy

 1. Boosts Immunity

 Due to its ability to boost the immune system, the herb works like a rejuvenating element and contains antioxidants that cure and prevent dangerous ailments.
-This herb helps to eliminate toxins from the liver and kidney, fight bacteria and combat Urinary Tract Infection.
+This herb helps to eliminate toxins from the liver and kidney, fight bacteria, and combat Urinary Tract infections.

 2. Treats Chronic Fever

 Giloy helps get rid of recurrent fevers.
-Since Giloy is anti-pyretic in nature, it can reduce signs and symptoms of several life threatening conditions like Dengue, Swine Flu and Malaria as well.
+Since Giloy is an antipyretic, it can reduce signs and symptoms of several life-threatening conditions like Dengue, Swine Flu, and Malaria as well.

 3. Reduces Signs of Aging

-With no any doubt, Giloy can be considered queen of all herbs and is extremely beneficial to treat signs of aging.
-Guduchi contains anti-aging properties that remove dark spots, wrinkles, fine lines, uneven skin tone and keep the skin clear, glowing, and bright.
-There are many Giloy based Ayurvedic face packs to try.
+Without any doubt, Giloy can be considered the queen of all herbs and is extremely beneficial for treating signs of aging.
+Guduchi contains anti-aging properties that remove dark spots, wrinkles, fine lines, and uneven skin tone and keep the skin clear, glowing, and bright.
+There are many Giloy-based Ayurvedic face packs to try.

 4. Improves Digestion

-Giloy is very beneficial in improving digestion and treating bowel related issues.
-It helps with aches, gas, bloating, indigestion, and also helps patients with piles.
+Giloy is very beneficial in improving digestion and treating bowel-related issues.
+It helps with aches, gas, bloating, and indigestion and also helps patients with piles.

 5. Effective for Diabetics